duncanfinney/node-api-react-boilerplate/Readme.md

 ## What it gives you
 - React Slingshot - https://github.com/coryhouse/react-slingshot
 - Basic Express Server
+- Postgres database with migrations and local access (postgres://postgres:@localhost:5432)

 Live Reload and everything is configured and ready to go